philipbrowne/React-Components-Props-Exercise/README.md

 ### Part 3

-Create a component called Person.
+"Create a component called Person.
 Inside of this component, render a p tag which displays “Learn some information about this person”.
 Each person should have name and age properties.

 If the person is over 18 years old, display an additional h3 that says “please go vote!”.
 Otherwise, display an h3 that says “you must be 18”.
 If the person’s name is longer than 8 characters, only display the first six characters of their name.